Myth buster: The full moon doesn't really change human behavior

 It's also possible that many moons ago (pun intended, of course) the full moon did, indeed, affect human behavior and that's why this idea still persists today.
 Some researchers believe the moon did lead to abnormal human behavior in the days before electricity allowed for indoor lighting and streetlights, according to the Washington Post report.
 In the days when many humans lived outdoors and slept under the light of the moon, the bright full moon could have made sleep more difficult, making people act different than normal or even exacerbating mental illnesses.

-Whether you believe in this theory of lunar lunacy or not, you can appreciate the beauty of our next full moon on the night of Friday, January 10.
-January's full moon is called the wolf moon because wolves most often howl in January and the other winter months.
+Whether you believe in this theory of lunar lunacy or not, you can appreciate the beauty of our next full moon.